Protected chaos in a topological lattice: Methods

 The above equation suggests that if $L_E(i)$ is larger, the node can sustain larger oscillations in voltage (since inductors resist changes in current, causing voltage to rise).
 In other words, the system allows higher voltage swings when the inductance is high because the inductor slows down current changes.
 As such the voltage at the node must increase to maintain the same rate of change in current.
 Conversely, if $L_E(i)$ is smaller, the voltage needed to drive the same current change is smaller.
 The integral reflects the scaling of voltage oscillations over time by the effective inductance.
 For instance, a larger inductance value $L_E(i)$ allows more energy to be stored, facilitating larger voltage amplitudes at the node, i.e.,

-Taking the derivative of both sides of Eq.~\eqref{curVoltIntegral} also shows that the rate of change of current through the inductor is inversely proportional to the inductance.
+Taking the derivative of both sides of Equation~\eqref{curVoltIntegral} also shows that the rate of change of current through the inductor is inversely proportional to the inductance.
 The current flows primarily through the inductors connected to the ground, which offer lower impedance.
 A low inductance at the edge nodes increases the rate of change of current, compressing the dynamics into a more constrained oscillatory state.
 Conversely, high inductance at the bulk nodes results in slower voltage evolution.
 The double-scroll attractors therefore persist because the state can still alternate between two stable oscillatory regions.

-In the case of an external AC current injection, as shown in Fig.~\ref{figExternalProtect}, it is intuitive that the current flows through the ground, as the end nodes are connected to the ground with $L_b$, which is smaller in the non-trivial phase, corresponding to the black region in Fig.~\ref{figPhasediag}d.
+In the case of an external AC current injection, as shown in Figure~\ref{figExternalProtect}, it is intuitive that the current flows through the ground, as the end nodes are connected to the ground with $L_b$, which is smaller in the non-trivial phase, corresponding to the black region in Figure~\ref{figPhasediag}d.